CaptainCrowbar/rs-graphics-core/docs/colour-space.md

 Clamps the channel values where necessary to ensure that the colour is in gamut.
 For polar spaces, the first channel is reduced modulo 1, yielding a value in the range `[0,1)`.
-For unit-cube spaces, all channels are clamped to the range `[0,1]` (except the first channel, if polar is also set).
+All other channels for polar spaces, and all channels for unit spaces, are clamped to the range `[0,1]`.
 For spaces that are neither polar nor unit-cube, this does nothing.